emran07cse/bkashcheckoutwordpressplugin/README.md

 there you will find a log file called bKash sandbox log.
 Copy sandbox results which you required from that log and share it through a Microsoft docs file.

-### Change Permalink
-* Important!
-Change Permalink from WordPress Settings → Reading to Post Name (etc).
-* Align .htaccess file accordingly with the guidance of WordPress on permalink setting page.

 ### Webhook configuration process:
 Share webhook URL to bKash team by collecting from WooCommerce settings for bKash payment gateway.